 STEP TWO: Choose your Import Options

 In the middle at the top, you will see some options about how these files should be imported into Lightroom.
-You can choose from the following:
+For importing from a memory card, you can choose from the following:

 Copy as DNG

 This copies the images to the folders that you have chosen, and automatically converts them to DNG at the same.
 It also imports the references to the files into your Lightroom catalog.
 There are a few advantages to converting to DNG – smaller file sizes is one, and also the fact that Adobe always promises to have software available to read DNG files.
 (All camera RAW formats are specific to that camera, and in years to come, they may not have software to open them.
 Think VHS – it’s now quite outmoded and you can’t read without a VHS player!)
 However, converting to DNG is not essential.